kyma-project/test-infra/cmd/image-builder/github-workflow-integration.md

 ## GitHub OIDC Identity Token Claims

 The OIDC token issued by GitHub's OIDC identity provider contains several claims that are crucial for the `oci-image-builder` pipeline.
-These claims are used to identify the workflow triggering the build pipeline and to clone the appropriate version of the source code.
-This is essential for SLC-29 compliance, as it ensures that the exact version of the code that was tested in the PR or for which the push was merged is built.
+These claims are used to identify the workflow triggering the build pipeline.
+This is essential for SLC-29 compliance, as it ensures that only trusted clients can build and sign image.

-The validity and integrity of the OIDC token must be validated in the `oci-image-builder` pipeline and fail the pipeline execution if validation fails.
+The validity and integrity of the OIDC token is validated in the `oci-image-builder` pipeline.
+The pipeline execution fail if validation fails.
 Because the OIDC token uses the `JWT` format, it can be validated with a standard validation process against GitHub's OIDC identity provider.
+Except validating standard claims, the `oci-image-builder` pipeline also validates custom claims

 ### Workflow Identification Claims